Ghana Prisons Service: Administration

 The prisons service is governed by the Prisons Service Council, an advisory and supervisory body.
 Its Functions includes advising the President on "matters of policy in relation to the organisation and maintenance of the prisons system in Ghana."

-The Prisons Headquarters in the Greater Accra region houses the Controller-General of Prisons and two Deputy Controller-General of Prisons, Seven Controllers of Prisons and other principal office holders.
+The Prisons Headquarters in the Greater Accra region houses the Director-General of Prisons and two Deputy Director-General of Prisons, Nine Directors of Prisons and other principal office holders.

-The current Director General of the service is Patrick Darko Missah.
+The current Director General of the service is Issac Egyir.

 Prisons

-There are 47 prison establishments in Ghana, including twelve major male prisons.
+There are 49 prison establishments in Ghana, including twelve major male prisons.
 These male prisons are located in Akuse, Kumasi, Sekondi, Tamale, Nsawam, Ho, Sunyani, Navrongo, Wa, Tarkwa, Winneba, and Cape Coast.
 The country also has seven major female prisons, located in Akuse, Ho, Nsawam, Sekondi, Sunyani, Kumasi, and Tamale.
 In addition, there are local prisons sited throughout the country.
 The James Camp Prison near Accra, and Ankaful near Cape Coast, are both Open Camp Prisons.
 Ghana's prisons house between 11,000 and 14,000 inmates, with females forming approximately 2% of the prison population.

 Prisons in Ghana are classified based on their level of security, and on the activities undertaken at the various establishments: